-Fiat 500 Hybrid review - Practicality, comfort and boot space
+Fiat 500 Hybrid - Practicality, comfort and boot space

-Buyers of the cute Fiat 500 are unlikely to have practicality at the top of their wish lists, and that’s a good thing, because they won’t really find it.
+Buyers of the cute Fiat 500 Hybrid are unlikely to have practicality at the top of their wish list.
+This is a good thing, because they won’t really find it.

 The dinky exterior size hinders outright passenger space, but it’s a bonus around town where these cars spend most of their life.
-For starters, the 500 is extremely easy to see out of and park, helped by a high driving position and big windows.
-Nowadays, only a Smart can compete with the 500's ability to squeeze in even the tightest spaces.
+For starters, the 500 Hybrid is extremely easy to see out of and park, helped by a high driving position and big windows.

 Leg room, head room and passenger space

-Step inside and, up front at least, you’ll find excellent headroom that belies the 500’s tiny size.
+Step inside and, up front at least, you’ll find excellent headroom that belies the Fiat’s tiny size.
 Legroom is adequate, although the narrow pedal box is a bit of an issue for big feet.
-Things take a bit of a down turn too when you find there’s limited height adjustment on the steering wheel and no reach adjustment at all.
+Things take a bit of a downturn, too, when you find there’s limited height adjustment on the steering wheel and no reach adjustment at all.
 And while the high-set seat offers a great view out, it’s certainly not to all tastes.
 Also, beware of the optional sunroof which eats a big chunk of the headroom.

 Don’t expect too much from the 500’s boot and you’ll find it just about big enough for the odd shopping spree.
-The 185-litre load space isn’t great when you consider the VW up! has a full 252 litres, but it compares well with the Toyota Aygo (168 litres).
+The 185-litre load space isn’t great when you consider that the Toyota Aygo X has 231-litres, while the Hyundai i10 has even more room at 252-litres.

-It also extends to a full 550 litres with the seats down, which is around 180 litres smaller than the MINI.
-You’ll have to pay extra for split folding chairs on basic models, but all trim levels above that get them as standard.
-There’s no underfloor storage to be found on the little Fiat, however, and the high load lip and narrow opening means you won’t be carrying much home from your local DIY store.
+This space does increase to a full 550 litres with the seats down, but there’s no underfloor storage to be found on the little Fiat.
+The high load lip and narrow opening also mean you won’t be carrying much home from your local DIY store.
 But you could argue that’s not necessary in a small car like this.

 In this review

-- 1Fiat 500 Hybrid reviewThe Fiat 500 Mild Hybrid isn’t as practical as newer city car rivals, but it's still a stylish runabout
+- 1Fiat 500 Hybrid reviewThe older Fiat 500 is feeling its age, but it's still a charming runabout

-- 3MPG, CO2 and Running CostsThe efficient 500 Mild Hybrid offers all the usual supermini style, with useful fuel-savings and lower emissions
+- 3MPG, CO2 and Running CostsThe 500 Hybrid offers plenty of style, with useful fuel-savings and lower emissions

-- 6Reliability and SafetyThe 500 remains popular with customers, with positive feedback on reliability and running costs.
+- 6Reliability and SafetyThe 500 Hybrid remains rather popular with customers, but it’s not the safest city car